CatataFish132/Tinkering/_posts/2024-03-04-Tinkering-Materials.md

 - Affordance: The ability of the material to communicate how it is used.
 - Re-usability: How reusable the material is.
 - Sustainability: how sustainable the material is regarding to environmental.
 - Ecological footprint: how much resources are used or waste is generated while producing the material.
+Lower is better.
-- Wastefulness: how much waste is generated by the material or the production of the material
+- Wastefulness: how much waste is generated by the material or the production of the material.
 - Responsiveness: How responsive a material is, like Lego is very responsive because you can click blocks together instantaneously while something like hot glue is not responsive because it takes a while to dry.